 Chilean ballet dancer Mauricio Vera Nuñez is no stranger to the big stage.
-As a multinational world-renowned dancer who has graced the productions of numerous critically acclaimed and commercially successful theatre productions and longstanding classics including The Nutcracker, Carmen, An American Tango, and Dracula.
-Having worked with such iconic dance luminaries including artistic director and founder of State Street Ballet Rodney Gustafson, artistic director and founder Mark Roxey of Roxey Ballet Company, theatre actress Lilliana Ross, award-winning European regisseur and theatre director Michael Hampe, and a number of acclaimed organizations including Ballet de Santiago, Roxey Ballet in New Jersey, State Street Ballet in California.
+As a multinational world-renowned dancer who has graced the productions of numerous critically acclaimed and commercially successful theatre productions and longstanding classics including The Nutcracker, Carmen, An American Tango, and Dracula, Mauricio has earned widespread notoriety for his leading work on stage.
+Mauricio has worked with a number of iconic dance luminaries including artistic director and founder of State Street Ballet Rodney Gustafson, artistic director and founder Mark Roxey of Roxey Ballet Company, theatre actress Lilliana Ross, award-winning European regisseur and theatre director Michael Hampe, and a number of acclaimed organizations including Ballet de Santiago, Roxey Ballet in New Jersey, State Street Ballet in California.
 Mauricio additionally danced, produced and choreographed the First International Ballet Gala at Teatro Las Condes in Santiago de Chile, Mauricio is one of the most exciting ballet dancers and artistic producers in 2018 and beyond.

 As if his theatre work wasn’t impressive enough, you might also recognize Mauricio from season 11 of the hit talent series for Fox, So You Think You Can Dance.
 Spoiler alert if you didn’t catch the episode: he definitely can dance.
 His work has been chronicled in a number of international publications including Mercury News, Today News, El Mostrador, La Tercera, the Santa Barbara Independent and more, earning him praise and fandom on three different continents.